-Various Kitchen Design Styles
+Top Kitchen Design Styles You Can Choose From

+In the current kitchen remodeling trends, homeowners are mixing different styles in the overall kitchen design, reflecting their personality and own style.
 The following is a list of homeowners’ most popular kitchen style choices.

-Traditional: Classic and Detailed
+Traditional Style Kitchen: Classic and Detailed

 Traditional-style kitchens are classic and inviting.
 They often have wood cabinets made of cherry, oak, or walnut.
 The cabinet doors and backsplash tiles, as do the cabinets, usually have detail.
 The cabinets have raised or recessed panels instead of contemporary flat panels.